uselagoon/lagoon/docs/using_lagoon/drupal/services/varnish.md

 #### Usage of `Purge Late runtime processor`

-Contradictory to the Varnish Module in Drupal 7, the Drupal 8 Purge module has a slightly different approach to purging caches: It ads them to a queue which is then processed by different processors.
+Contradictory to the Varnish Module in Drupal 7, the Drupal 8 Purge module has a slightly different approach to purging caches: It adds them to a queue which is then processed by different processors.
 Purge suggests to use the `Cron processor` which means that the varnish cache is only purged during a Cron run.
 This can lead into old data begin cached by Varnish, as probably your cron is not configured to run every minute or so, result are confused editors and clients.

 Instead we suggest to use the `Purge Late runtime processor`, which  processes the queue at the end of each Drupal request.
 This has the advantage that if a Cache-Tag is added to the purge queue (like because an editor edited a Drupal Node) the Cache-Tags for this Node is directly purged.
 Together with the `Varnish Bundled Purger` this means just a single additional request to Varnish at the very end of a Drupal request, which causes no noticeable processing time on the request.